 The registrations for the newsletter are logged in order to be able to substantiate the registration process in accordance with the legal requirements.
 This includes the storage of both the time of registration and confirmation as well as the IP address.
 Changes in your stored data are similarly logged.

 The consents to the sending of email addresses occur based on Art.
 6 (1)(a), Art.
 7 GDPR and § 7 (2) no. 3 or (3) of the German Fair Trade Practices Act (UWG).
-Performance of statistical inquiries and analyses, and logging of the registration procedure, take place based on our legitimate interests under Art.
+Statistical inquiries and analyses and logging of the registration procedure are conducted based on our legitimate interests under Art.
 6 (1)(f) GDPR.
-Our interest is directed towards the deployment of a user-friendly and secure newsletter system that is in keeping with our business interests, serves the direct advertising, among other things, and meets user expectations.
+Our interest is directed towards the deployment of a user-friendly and secure newsletter system that serves our business interests, such as direct advertising, among other things, and meets user expectations.

 If we use your personal data for direct advertising, you may object to this at any time pursuant to Art.
 21 GDPR by notifying us.